Bunibal/PerturboNetKit/README.md

 # TODO: Add example for distance calculation

 # Calculate the perturbome of the network
-from Reusablenetworkanalysis import Perturbome, CalculateInteractions
+from PerturboNetKit import Perturbome, CalculateInteractions

 # Initialize the Perturbome class / load your perturbome
 perturbome = Perturbome(